APogue/APogue.github.io/_drafts/protest_activities/2024-11-03-Protest-activities-police-handling.md

 ### Notes (don't delete these ones)

+- UCLA is engaging in wasteful spending using police and security forces to formulate a robust rather than targeted response to violent counter-protesters

 - Ultimately the chief of police was blamed here

 	- The impending or possible danger wasn't made clear to the chief of police by the administration, we know this because it wasn't made clear to the students.